yodkwtf/python-fundamentals/README.md

 # Python Fundamentals

-A playground to learn basics of python with small programs and my personal docs based on them.
+A playground to learn basics of python with small programs and my personal docs based on those programmes.

 ## Why learn Python?